Anal Fissure Surgery Overview

 Nationally Recognized Care

-TGH has been named one of America’s Best Hospitals in Gastroenterology & GI Surgery (earning the #34 spot) by U.S. News & World Report for 2022-23.
+Tampa General Hospital is recognized as Top 20 in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report 2023-24.
 To find a colon and rectal surgeon who performs anal fissure surgery, access Tampa General Hospital’s Physician Finder or call 1-800-833-3627.